 - Contribute to the Web.

-In addition to this web accessibility encompasses all disabilities both permanent and temporary that include:
+In addition to this web accessibility encompasses all disabilities both permanent, temporary and situational that include:

 So when you are thinking about how accessible your website is, don’t just consider users who may be blind or unable to navigate a site with a mouse.
 Accessibility considers how your website performs if you had a temporary disability or situational limitation like glare from too much sunlight whilst you are on a train, you have a broken arm, lost your glasses, or have a slow internet connection.